wessenstam/CE-ahvworkshop/index.rst

 CE Information
 ++++++++++++++
-To get access to the CE version 'click here <a href="https://www.nutanix.com/products/register/">'.
+To get access to the CE version click `here <https://www.nutanix.com/products/register/>`_.
 This link also allows you to use the CE version.
 Yes we still need a license, but there are **no costs** for that use...

 .. note:: As there is a lot of information in the internet how to install Nutanix CE we will not cover that.
 If you want to know how to install it in a nested environment, please search google on Nested Nutanix CE and you'll find multiple sites.
-'An example <a href="https://www.viktorious.nl/2018/05/03/run-nutanix-ce-nested-on-vmware-esxi-6-5-solving-some-of-the-challenges-you-will-face/">'

-**Partners** - Choose **My Nutanix Login**
+An example can be found `here <https://www.viktorious.nl/2018/05/03/run-nutanix-ce-nested-on-vmware-esxi-6-5-solving-some-of-the-challenges-you-will-face/>`_